caudena/reth-bsc/README.md

 ## Contributing

 We welcome community contributions!
-Whether you're interested in helping with historical sync implementation, BSC Pectra support, or live sync functionality, your help is valuable.
 Please feel free to open issues or submit pull requests.
-You can reach out to me on [Telegram](https://t.me/loocapro).
+You can reach out to me us TODO - add discord/TG.

 ## Disclaimer